 It’s more likely to be the 1,000th cut, not the first.

 Again, it’s almost impossible to pick up on this unless you’re looking for it at the time.

 I’ve previously covered why waking up sore in the morning doesn’t have as much to with sleeping as we think.
-But to cut a long story short it seems that our postures and positions the day before may be the most important thing to focus on.
+But to cut a long story short it seems our postures and positions the day before may be more important to focus on.

 If you spend your waking hours in less than stellar spinal shapes you may wake with the consequences the next day.

 In the article above I make the comparison to DOMS (delayed onset of muscle soreness).
 The idea of waking up sore from a heavy workout the day before sits well with us.
 It makes sense because there was a genuinely obvious occasion to help connect the dots.
 But often there isn’t when dealing with other aches and pains.

 And this is why stomach sleeping may not be as bad for your neck as we think it is.

 Instead, it’s more likely to expose the consequences of poor postural habits from the day before.Stomach sleeping is likely to expose the consequences of poor postural habits from the day before.Click To Tweet

 Clinically, a “normal” amount of neck rotation is around 90 degrees either side.
 Anything less than that indicates restricted neck tissue – whether it’s painful or not.